 More and more, as people tune into the inner workings of technology and digital experience, our tolerance for misshapen design and snake-oil gaming in user flow has plummeted.
-Pagination is antiquated and obvious.
+Virtual assistants that take you in circles makes people insane.
 Social media algorithms can be mind-numbing.
 Who among us hasn’t considered hurling our phone into an active volcano after a phone pop-up ad follows your thumb around?

 When UX is genuine–when it recognizes the pitfalls and joys of being a real person–it can soar.
 We, the people, no longer tolerate passive aggressive UX that appears out of touch with the noisy waters of the digital world.
 So, what makes for a genuine UX?

-- Fearless design: Crafting a look and feel that doesn’t just digitize the brand’s mission.
+- Be bold and cohesive: Craft a look and feel that doesn’t just digitize the brand’s mission.
 It is the mission.

-Buying a house is one of life’s great mountain climbs.
-It’s our homes we’re talking about here: It’s the place where we’ll live and name our dog after a Game of Thrones character.
-There are already hills of paperwork and expenses that steal the breath right out of our lungs.
-Therefore, customers want technology to anticipate breathlessness.
 Actually, smart UX should guide us through its service like Marlon Brando’s character Jor-El in the 1978 film Superman: A benevolent, all-wise parent.
-Let’s say we call this Superman effect in UX: When parental free-floating apps and digital experiences lead us, pragmatically, to the thing we find most valuable.
+Let’s say we call this the Superman effect in UX: When parental free-floating apps and digital experiences lead us, pragmatically, to the thing we find most valuable.